PraveenAnil/mediawiki-azure/README.md

 1. Once the deployment is complete, from the outputs, navigate to MediaWiki URL and configure the setup, and proceed through the setup steps.
 Choose the MariaDB option when prompted for a database server, and enter the database name, username, and user password from the output of the deployment.
 2. Login to the VM instance using the DNSName:50001.
 An inbound Nat Rule is configured within the load balancer to allow ssh to the instance.
+If there are multiple instances, port no of each instance will be 5000[1..n]
 3. Download the LocalSettings.php file when prompted at the end of the setup process, then move it or copy its contents to /var/www/html/w/LocalSettings.php
 4. Adjust the file’s permissions:  sudo chmod 664 /var/www/html/w/LocalSettings.php